Elisabet Engdahl: Career and research

 She was a Sloan postdoctoral fellow in Cognitive Science at Stanford University, a research fellow at the Max-Planck-Institute for psycholinguistics at Nijmegen and at Lund University, and assistant professor at the University of Wisconsin–Madison.
 Between 1986 and 1995, she served as a reader at the Centre for Cognitive Science (now part of the School of Informatics) and the Human Communication Research Centre at the University of Edinburgh.
 In 1995, she took up a position at the University of Gothenburg and in 2004 she became professor of Swedish.
 She retired in 2014 and currently lives in Mölndal.

 Engdahl has been a member of the Swedish Research Council since 2000, and she still serves as a member on the Council for Research Infrastructures.
 She is a member of the scientific board for CASTL (Center for Advanced Study in Theoretical Linguistics) at the University of Tromsø, and she is involved in the Scandinavian Dialect Syntax Network.
 The ScanDiaSyn network works on Scandinavian dialect syntax.

 In 2008, she was elected to the Royal Swedish Academy of Letters, History and Antiquities, and in 2010, to the Royal Society of Arts and Sciences in Gothenburg.
 She received an honorary doctorate in 2012, awarded by Lund University.

 Engdahl's main research interests are in the area of syntax and semantics, in particular in the Scandinavian languages.
 She is involved in the ScanDiaSyn network, which works on Scandinavian dialect syntax.
 Despite her retirement, Engdahl continues to research and publish, focusing on syntax, semantics, pragmatics, and information structure.

+Her former doctoral students include Sue Sentance and Martin Pickering.